 Elder Services offered through Catholic Charities Maine

 Independent Support Services - This program helps people who are physically unable to complete their own homemaking tasks, including seniors and those with disabilities, to live independently in their own homes.
 Independent Support Services provide two hours per week of homemaking services including light housekeeping, laundry, meal planning/preparation, essential errands/escorted transportation, and incidental personal care.
 Services can be provided through the self-direct option or an agency homemaker.

 S.E.A.R.C.H.
 (Seek Elderly Alone, Renew Courage & Hope) - S.E.A.R.C.H. connects isolated seniors in Androscoggin, Franklin, Lincoln, Kennebec, Oxford, Sagadahoc, and Somerset Counties, as well as in the Bath/Brunswick areas with community volunteers who bring skills, enthusiasm, and companionship to their lives, while assisting with a variety of daily tasks.

 Elder Housing through the Diocese of Portland

-The Diocese of Portland owns or operates senior affordable housing at five locations across the state: Augusta, Bangor, Portland, Rockland, and Waterville.
+The Diocese of Portland owns or operates senior affordable housing at six locations across the state: Augusta, Bangor, Portland, Rockland, Sanford, and Waterville.
 A list and contact information is available here.